Ivan Klajn: Books and articles

 In co-authorship with Pavle Ivić, Mitar Pešikan and Branislav Brborić he wrote Jezički priručnik ('Language manual'), published by Radio Television Belgrade (1991).
 In the miscellany Srpski jezik na kraju veka ('Serbian language at the end of century') he wrote a part dealing with lexis.
 His Rečnik jezičkih nedoumica ('The dictionary of language dilemmas') was reprinted in 6 editions.
 For his Italijansko-srpski rečnik ('Italian-Serbian dictionary', 2nd edition, 2000), he received an award from the Italian government.

 Translation

 He translated a number of books from Italian and English.
 His translation of the Giordano Bruno's Il Candelaio ('The Torchbearer'; Serbian: Svećar) was played at the Atelje 212 in Belgrade.
 He was one of the editors of the Serbian edition of the Cambridge Encyclopedia of Languages (Nolit, Belgrade, 1995), and of the translators of the Serbian edition of the Encyclopedic dictionary of modern linguistics (Nolit, Belgrade, 1988).

-Membership
+Memberships

-He was a member of the Vukova zadužbina Council ('Vuk's endowment') and the Board for Standardization of the Serbian Language.
+He was a member of the Council of the Vukova zadužbina ('Vuk's endowment') and the Board for Standardization of the Serbian Language.
 He was a member and the contributor of Matica srpska.